ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 ---
 {% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/lorraine-wandering-warrior-cover.png" description="Lorraine, Wandering Warrior artwork." %}

-Featured prominently alongside opposing champion card, _Rai, Spellcrafter_, the level 1 champion, _Lorraine, Wandering Warrior_, is one of the first cards anyone who visited Grand Archive's website or Kickstarter page before the campaign finished will have seen.
+Illustrated by Hori and featured prominently alongside opposing champion card, _Rai, Spellcrafter_, the level 1 champion, _Lorraine, Wandering Warrior_, is one of the first cards anyone who visited Grand Archive's website or Kickstarter page before the campaign finished will have seen.

 The card was produced as a physical sample card available through various giveaways prior to, during and after the Kickstarter campaign, receiving several tweaks along the way.